SolarNetwork/solarnode-os-packages/solarnode-app-solcast/debian/README.md

-# SolarNode Application - SMA
+# SolarNode Application - Solcast

 This directory contains support for building the `solarnode-app-solcast` package, which provides support for collecting data from the Solcast API.
 See the